-Seiko watches are renowned for their forward-thinking technologies that stay within the boundaries of stylish – highlighted by their signature 1960s classic the Grand Seiko, or the cal.0614, the world’s first six-digit liquid-crystal display piece.
+Seiko watches are renowned for their forward-thinking technologies that stay within the boundaries of stylish – highlighted by their signature 1960s classic the Grand Seiko, or the, the world’s first six-digit liquid-crystal display piece.

 These designs have helped put Seiko time tellers on a pedestal reserved usually for high-end Swiss watchmakers.
 The difference is that Seiko isn’t scared to put a budget watch on the market, and subsequently, releasing watches in this price range hasn’t affected their appeal.
 Why?
 Simply because they’re so well made.